Nikos Beloyannis: Biography

-Despite national and international appeals for clemency, between 15–16 November, the court-martial sentenced Beloyannis and eleven of his comrades to death.
+Despite national and international appeals for clemency, between 15 and 16 November, the court-martial sentenced Beloyannis and eleven of his comrades to death.
 On 1 March 1952, Beloyannis and seven others were sentenced to death.
-Within a week the Greek government received from all over the world hundreds of thousands telegrams against the death sentence, while an international campaign -- with the participation of personalities like Picasso, Charlie Chaplin, Jean Paul Sartre, Paul Éluard, Nazim Hikmet and others -- asked for the cancellation of the military tribune's verdict.
+Within a week, the Greek government received from all over the world hundreds of thousands telegrams against the death sentence, while an international campaign -- with the participation of personalities like Picasso, Charlie Chaplin, Jean Paul Sartre, Paul Éluard, Nazim Hikmet and others -- asked for the cancellation of the military tribune's verdict.
 Four prisoners were taken from Kallithea on the early morning of Sunday, 30 March 1952, and executed in the Goudi camp.
-The sentences of the other co-defendants of Beloyannis were commuted to life imprisonment, and by the mid-1960s,all were released from prison.
+The sentences of the other co-defendants of Beloyannis were commuted to life imprisonment, and by the mid-1960s, all were released from prison.

-Beloyannis became one of the great heroes of the Greek resistance, and a symbolic victim of the authoritarian post-war establishment.
-His name was given to the village of Beloiannisz, Hungary, which housed Greek political refugees who lived in exile from the end of the civil war (1949) until they were allowed to return to Greece by the first Andreas Papandreou government in the early 1980s.
+Beloyannis was one of the most prominent of the Greeks who collaborated with the Soviet Union after World War II.
+His name was given to the village of Beloiannisz, Hungary, which housed Greek left-wing refugees who fled Greece at the end of the civil war (1949) until they were allowed to return to Greece by the first Andreas Papandreou government in the early 1980s.